CAN A LOW THYROID IMPACT MY BRAIN in Meridian ID?

-Do you suspect or know you have low thyroid?
+Do you suspect or know you have low thyroid in Meridian ID?
 Living with a low functioning thyroid can be a very difficult thing to deal with.
 Not only may you feel completely wiped out all the time, but you also might be noticing that it’s starting to affect your brain with symptoms such as brain fog, fatigue, depression, and even problems finding words.

 If you don’t have to imagine these scenarios, because it is your daily life then you may have a low thyroid.